 If you'd like to include plus codes in your applications, the following resources are helpful:

-We are working on implementations in other languages, but if you'd like to do an implementation, contact themailing listand see if anyone else is already working on the language.
+We are working on implementations in other languages, but if you'd like to do an implementation, contact the mailing list and see if anyone else is already working on the language.

-Alternatively, if you know someone who would be interested, let them know.
+If you know someone who would be interested, let them know.

 The first thing we did was to work out what attributes of addresses were useful.
 Once we had that list, we looked at a lot of existing location coding methods (overview) to see how well they matched our list.
-Once we had done that, we decided that it was worth to at least define a new one, and then see if it was well received.
+Once we had done that, we decided that it was worthwhile to at least define a new one, and then see if it was well received.

 Plus codes are generated from latitude and longitude and thus already exist for every spot on the planet.
 Nobody needs to apply for them, register them, or pay for them.

 Plus codes represent an area, not a point.
 The size of the area depends on the length of the code.
 Long codes are more accurate than short codes.
 Dropping characters from the end of a code gives you a larger area that contains the original code.

 The codes are completely independent of political features including country borders.
 If a location changes country affiliation, all plus codes there remain unchanged.
 The codes are also language independent – they are not based on words which would be a sensitive issue in many countries.
 Although the codes include letters, these have been specifically chosen to not generate words.
 The codes aren't case sensitive and don't include easily confused characters.

 Nearby places have similar codes, and the code structure allows grouping areas together.
 The code gives the equivalent of the street name and number.
 Additional information like floor, suite, etc. can be provided as per the local convention.